 \subsection{Group actions on flow categories}

-We are now ready to introduce the definition of a group action on a flow category.
-The definition given below is quite involved.
-It might help the reader to keep in mind that the construction is modeled on the flow category associated to an equivariant Morse function.
+We introduce now the definition of a group action on a flow category.
+To understand the details, it might be helpful the reader to keep in mind that the construction is modeled on the flow category associated with an equivariant Morse function.

 \begin{definition} Let $G$ be a finite group and let $\cC$ be a flow category.
 We say that $\cC$ is a \emph{$G$-equivariant flow category} (as usual, we will omit $G$ when it is clear from the context) if it is equipped with the following data: \begin{enumerate} \item for any $g \in G$ there exists a grading preserving functor